ibmdb/node-ibm_db/README.md

 ### Configure ODBC driver on z/OS

 Please refer to the [ODBC Guide and References](https://www.ibm.com/support/knowledgecenter/SSEPEK/pdf/db2z_12_odbcbook.pdf) cookbook for how to configure your ODBC driver.
-Specifically, you need to ensure you:
+Specifically, you need to:

+1. Apply Db2 on z/OS PTF [UI60551](https://www-01.ibm.com/support/docview.wss?uid=swg1PH05953) to pick up new ODBC functionality to support Node.js applications.

-1. Bind the ODBC packages.
+2. Bind the ODBC packages.
 A sample JCL is provided in the `SDSNSAMP` dataset in member `DSNTIJCL`.
 Customize the JCL with specifics to your system.

-2. Ensure users that should be authorized have authority to execute the DSNACLI plan.
+3. Ensure users that should be authorized have authority to execute the DSNACLI plan.
 Included are samples granting authority to public (all users), or specific groups via SQL GRANT statements, or alternately via RACF.
 The security administrator can use these samples as a model and customize/translate to your installation security standards as appropriate.

     **Examples using SQL GRANT statement**: